branlan99/mood-tracker/README.md

 - Journal entries are only sent to OpenAI API when generating suggestions (if enabled)
 - No data is collected or transmitted to third parties

-## License

-Free to use and modify for personal use.